-Having lived in North Wales for many years I am still spellbound by it’s beautiful countryside and unique way of life.
-DoodleIT have been providing websites throughout North Wales since 2013.
+Having lived in North Wales for many years I am still spellbound by its beautiful countryside and unique way of life.
+DoodleIT has been providing websites throughout North Wales since 2013.

 So what is North Wales famous for?